 Perception is everything.
 You don’t have to go dark should you not wish to.
 If you are a business owner, you should definitely utilize the platform features to promote your business.
 Just keep in mind to take the results with a grain of salt.
 And even though this game is rigged against you, it does not define you or your business.
 You find that freedom that others seek and attempt to capture, just by realizing that a virtual platform does not have the power to access your work.
 It is only here to make money from your efforts.

-Social media is not reality… Not even close to it.
+Social media is not reality… Not even close to it

 In a nutshell, social media is not reality.
 It is a filtered, carefully crafted illusion that desperately attempts to mimic experiences from life.
 In doing so, users are cut off from the very experiences they try to replicate on screen.
 It is controlled and most importantly, it is all about making money.
 Real-life is not all about money.
-There is a lot more to it and even though these platforms exist today, becoming aware of their true nature will bring you one step closer from stepping out of this money-driven game.
+There is a lot more to it and even though these platforms exist today, becoming aware of their true nature will bring you one step closer to stepping out of this money-driven game.

 You may think you will gain nothing from seeing them for what they are.
 However, you’d be surprised.
 You might actually be gaining the one thing that even the owners of these platforms may never have; freedom.
 The freedom to choose not to allow virtual likes to judge you.
 The freedom to not place your value into a virtual platform that has made sure to keep you on your toes and making you feel like you must pay more to be worth anything.
 And finally, the freedom to live your life and experience the moments that many try to replicate and capture to later post online.

 Social media: If you don’t want to join them, Set your own rules